 - $130 per 60 minute session

-- HSA & Flexible Benefits Cards can be used.
-Insurance does not cover this service at this time
+- HSA & Flexible Benefits Cards can sometimes be used.
+Please call the number on your card to confirm.
+Insurance does not cover this service at this time.